 - FMSA-Jo will send someone to pick the student up from Queen Alia International Airport (QAIA - AMM) upon arrival.
 The drive to Amman takes approximately thirty-five minutes, whereas to Irbid it may take up to an hour and a half.

-- In the cities, transportation is mainly by Taxis.
+- In the cities, transportation is mainly by Taxis and ride hailing apps (Uber, Careem).

 - We will gladly offer as much help as we can to ease your transportation during your stay.
 We also never let our guests leave unsatisfied.